sirn-se/websocket-php/docs/Middleware.md

 ### The Callback middleware

-This middleware will apply callback functions when a message is sent and/or received.
+This middleware will apply callback functions on certain actions.

 ```php
 $client_or_server